UTAustinSPS/data-analysis/data_analysis/_sources/index.rst

 Introduction to Data Analysis for Physics
 =========================================

+.. sidebar:: Authors

+   The original authors of this document are Evan Ott and Will Beason.

 ..
 Here is were you specify the content and order of your new book.

 Introduction